 - What edge cases do I need my data to cover?

-Your team may end up deciding that you want to use off-the-shelf datasets to train your model.
+Why Off-the-Shelf Datasets?Your team may end up deciding that you want to use off-the-shelf datasets to train your model.
 These options are growing increasingly prevalent in the field of AI for one reason: building AI is hard.
 Most AI projects fail to reach deployment due to a variety of factors:

 - Low budgets.
 Investing in AI often requires a large amount of capital.